Preserving agricultural lands: One of the open space purposes in the city charter.

 OSMP recently received direction to explore whether, when, and how additional prairie dog management tools might be effective to reduce impacts to city irrigable agricultural lands.
 Those can include key-line plowing, adding soil amendments, and considering when, where and how lethal control might be appropriate such as donating animals to endangered-species recovery programs for animals like the Black-footed ferret.
 Learn more and stay up-to-date on this effort.

-The recently approved Agricultural Resources Management Plan (Ag Plan) will help the city to maintain and enhance agricultural-related values for the community by ensuring the long-term sustainability of agricultural operations.
-At the same time, the Open Space and Mountain Parks Master Plan has a specific focus area called “Agriculture: Today and Tomorrow” that seeks to help OSMP fulfill its agricultural charter responsibilities.
-Learn more about the Ag Plan and the Final Draft OSMP Master Plan.
+The Agricultural Resources Management Plan (Ag Plan) PDF will help the city to maintain and enhance agricultural-related values for the community by ensuring the long-term sustainability of agricultural operations.
+At the same time, the Open Space and Mountain Parks Master Plan PDF has a specific focus area called “Agriculture: Today and Tomorrow” that seeks to help OSMP fulfill its agricultural charter responsibilities.